parapluu/encore/README.md

  - g++ 4.8
  - ghc: The Glorious Glasgow Haskell Compilation System, version 7.6.3
  - premake4 (Premake Build Script Generator) 4.3
+ - `scribble` -- only for building the documentation

 In the below you find instructions for installing the preliminaries  on OS X and on linux.